Shanghai Reports 0 COVID-19 Cases Outside of Central Quarantine

-Seven deaths were also reported in Shanghai, taking the death toll in the current outbreak to 560, with all reported to have had underlying diseases.
+Three deaths were also reported in Shanghai, taking the death toll in the current outbreak to 571, with all reported to have had underlying diseases.

-Of the 1,259 new asymptomatic cases, all 1,259 tested positive during central quarantine, while 0 tested positive while being screened as a part of risk groups.
+Of the 1,203 new asymptomatic cases, 1,203 tested positive during central quarantine, while 0 tested positive while being screened as a part of risk groups.

-That makes a total of 0 cases COVID-19 cases reported outside of central quarantine.
+That makes a total of 0 cases reported outside of central quarantine.

 Good news!